-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 1.2 Which authorities are responsible for enforcing the competition legislation?
 What is their general approach to enforcement?

-The Spanish competition law enforcement system is based on a decentralised model, whereby the power to apply Articles 1, 2 and 3 of the Law on the Defence of Competition in matters that affect only one territory are exclusively those of the competition enforcement agency of the autonomous community concerned.
+The primary authority responsible for enforcing competition legislation in Spain is the Markets and Competition Commission (CNMC).
+However, the Spanish competition law enforcement system is based on a decentralised model, whereby the power to apply Articles 1, 2 and 3 of the Law on the Defence of Competition in matters that affect only one territory are exclusively those of the competition enforcement agency of the autonomous community concerned.

 Currently:

-- eight autonomous communities (Catalonia, Galicia, the Valencian Community, Aragon, Castile and Leon, the Basque Country, Extremadura and Andalusia) have competition agencies with an investigative and a resolutory body;
+- nine autonomous communities (Catalonia, Galicia, the Valencian Community, Aragon, Castile and Leon, the Basque Country, Extremadura, Andalusia and the Canary Islands) have competition agencies with an investigative and a resolutory body;

-- four autonomous communities (Murcia, the Canary Islands, Madrid and Navarre) have investigative bodies, while the Markets and Competition Commission (CNMC) is the body in charge of issuing final decisions; and
+- three autonomous communities (Murcia, Madrid and Navarre) have investigative bodies, while the CNMC is the body in charge of issuing final decisions; and

 - five autonomous communities (Asturias, Castile La Mancha, the Balearic Islands, La Rioja and Cantabria) have no competition authorities.